 • Sequence 1 – An interim definition effective from 1 February 2023, where the CITA methodology is adjusted such that panel banks’ submissions become based on DESTR OIS plus a Spread (19bp) added by DFBF.

 • Sequence 2 – Effective from 1 January 2026, panel banks’ submissions to CITA will remain based on DESTR OIS, but DFBF will no longer add the defined Spread.
-Consequently, the reference rate will on 1 January 2026 be reduced (fall) (all other things being equal, by the 19bps spread previously applied).
+Consequently, the reference rate will be reduced by the previously applied 19bps spread on 1 January 2026 (all other things remaining equal).

 The 2 and 9-month CITA tenors will cease to be calculated and published from the commencement of Sequence 1, from 1 February 2023.
 For clarification the last date of publication for the 2 and 9-months tenors will be 31 January 2023.